A rewarding way of getting more closely involved with motorsport

 Marshalling is a rewarding way of getting more closely involved with motorsport and joining a community of like-minded enthusiasts; general duties range from displaying flag signals to drivers and clearing debris to helping extract drivers and cars that have crashed or broken down.

-Twenty-three-year-old Kieron Salmons has climbed the marshalling ladder quickly enough to have taken part in several British Grands Prix in orange overalls.
+Kieron Salmons has climbed the marshalling ladder and is fortunate enough to have taken part in several British Grands Prix in orange overalls.

 “I started cadet marshalling at Castle Combe as soon as I was old enough and learnt the ropes from there.
 At first I was marshalling in the paddock, which entails lining cars up and then releasing them onto the circuit.
 As well as club level events I soon found myself at F3 and GT meetings too.